 Evidence-based programs are shown through rigorous evaluation to demonstrate positive changes in knowledge, capabilities and/or behaviour for their intended client group.
 Their delivery is supported by manuals about processes, skills and client groups.

-During this Forum, Good Shepherd Australia and Merri Health will share their experience of implementing, adapting, and learning from the processes of undertaking an EBP within the Victorian context.
-Our presenters will provide insights about the opportunities and challenges of implementing these programs that will be relevant across the broader sector.
+During this Forum, Good Shepherd Australia and Merri Health shared their experiences of implementing, adapting, and learning from the processes of undertaking an EBP within the Victorian context.
+Our presenters provided insights about the opportunities and challenges of implementing these programs that have relevance across the broader sector.